Skip to main content

 try {

-const profile = await getUserProfile(req.internalOAuthToken);
+const profile = await getUserProfile(req.internalOAuthToken.access_token);

-res.json({ name: `${profile.firstName} ${profile.lastName}` });
+res.json({ name: `${profile.name}` });

 } catch (err) {